 - Image operations:

 - attach to VMs

 - VM operations:

 Allow Certificate Errors - Lets you use SSL encryption for the API connection traffic between the App Layering Connector and Nutanix AHV.
-This field is unchecked by default.
+This field is cleared by default.

-Storage Container - Lets you select the storage container for the images (vhds) that will get uploaded and the resulting virtual disks that will get created from those images.
-When creating App Layers and OS Layer versions, we are required to mount the storage container as an NFS mount point.
-This means that the selected storage container MUST have the appliance included in a white list of clients that are allowed to mount the storage container via NFS.
-The white list configuration must be done through the Nutanix product (either their web console or through their CLI tools).
-If the appliance is not properly white-listed for the selected storage container, then the validation phase will fail, and the error will be indicated with the storage container selection.
+Storage Container - Lets you select the storage container for the images (virtual disks, VHDs) that are uploaded and the resulting virtual disks that are created from those images.
+When creating App Layers and OS layer versions, we are required to mount the storage container as an NFS mount point.
+The selected storage container MUST have the appliance included in an allow list of clients that are allowed to mount the storage container via NFS.
+The allow list configuration must be done through the Nutanix product (either their web console or through their CLI tools).
+If the appliance is not properly allow-listed for the selected storage container, then the validation phase fails, and the error is indicated with the storage container selection.